AI-Academy-Test/flask-jumpstart/README.md

 ## Python application

-Once your dev container is running, follow the instructions below to ensure your environment is ready.
+Once your dev container is running, open a terminal in PyCharm (Alt/Option + F12) and follow the instructions below to ensure your environment is ready.

 1. Run tests with [unittest](https://docs.python.org/3/library/unittest.html).
     ```shell